---

 Services are valuable when you have:

-- **A polyglot monorepo**: A JavaScript frontend and a Python backend in the same repository that you want to deploy as one project.
+- **A polyglot monorepo**: For example, a JavaScript frontend and a Python backend in the same repository that you want to deploy as one project.

 - **Multiple backends**: Several API services, each with its own dependencies and build step.